Eric Roberts filmography

 three seasons with the sitcom Less than Perfect and a recurring role on the NBC drama Heroes.

 His sisters Julia Roberts and Lisa Roberts Gillan, and daughter Emma Roberts, also have acting careers.

-To date, Roberts has made appearances in over 700 different productions, making him the third-most prolific screen actor of all time.
+To date, Roberts has made appearances in over 735 different productions, making him the fourth-most prolific English-speaking screen actor of all time, and the seventh-overall most prolific screen actor of all time.